-Semester — Spring 2019
+Semester — Fall 2019

-Because most German students don’t attend school in the afternoon, many teenagers are involved in local sports clubs (Verein) or music lessons.
-Most host families will encourage you to participate in after-school activities, since they’re a good way to make friends and learn about German culture.
+Because most German students don’t attend high school in the afternoon, many teenagers are involved in local sports clubs (Verein) or music lessons.
+Most host families will encourage you to participate in after-school activities – they’re a great way to make friends and learn about German culture.

 You’ll begin learning German through a Rosetta Stone course before you depart to help you communicate with your host family and friends as soon as you arrive in Germany.
 If you stay for the full year, you’ll have the opportunity to take additional language lessons with your local AFS volunteer chapter.

 AFSers have lived in communities all throughout the country, but you’re most likely to be hosted in a small town or rural area.
 Family life and social order are important in Germany, but so is independence.
 You can count on the support of your host parents while also getting the chance to explore on your own.

 Like anywhere in the world, all families in Germany are different.
 Most are industrious, thrifty, and organized.
 Many Germans like to discuss politics, sports, culture, philosophy, or the environment, so you should be prepared to share your opinion.
 Deep and wide-ranging intellectual conversations are generally preferred over small talk.
 And, again, direct and honest communication is common and appreciated.
 Be open with your host family and you should learn a lot and find a respectful mutual understanding.

 Punctuality is pretty important.
 Don’t be too early or too late; be on time.
 The German language could sound a little harsh and attitudes may seem reserved or stiff at first, but don’t take it personally if you receive fewer smiles or laughs than you expect.
 Germans may take a little longer to make friends, but they are undoubtedly true companions.